Spin(7) metrics from K\"ahler Geometry: Perturbation of constant solutions

 In this section we describe explicit solutions to Corollary \ref{spin7cor} which vary on $M^4$ i.e. with $d_Mu \neq 0$.
 Our solutions are obtained by perturbing the K\"ahler potential of the constant solution examples.
 We shall again assume that $(M^4,\om_1,\om_2,\om_3)$ is a hyperK\"ahler manifold together with an anti-self-dual $2$-form $\om_0$ as in section \ref{constant}.
 We look for solutions to (\ref{equ1}) and (\ref{equ2}) with $\tilde{\om}_1$ of the form

-When $G=0$ we recover the constant solution metrics.
-We also know from the global $dd^c$ lemma that any K\"ahler form in the same cohomology class can be expressed in this form.
+When $G=0$ we recover the constant solutions metrics.
+We also know from the global $dd^c$ lemma that any K\"ahler form in the same cohomology class can be expressed in this form for some function $G$.
 Equation (\ref{equ2}) can now be written as

 and condition (\ref{equ1}) becomes

 where $\Delta_M$ denotes the Hodge Laplacian on $(M^4,g_{\om_1},J_1)$.
 Note that we can also express the last term as

 where $(d_Md_M^cG)_0$ denotes the traceless component of $d_Md_M^cG$ or equivalently its projection in $\Lm^2_-$.
 The system (\ref{equ1new}) and (\ref{equ2new}) is still quite hard to solve in full generality, so we shall make some further simplifying assumptions.